MrDamiAde/Active-Directory/README.md

 ```

-I have now succesfuly created 500 user accounts on active directry using the data from the CSV file.
+I have now succesfuly created 200 user accounts on active directory using the data from the CSV file.
 I also automatically set all apsswords as "P@ssw0rd" and set used the ```ChangePasswordAtLogon $true``` code for each user to change their password upon loging in.

 ![Screenshot 2024-08-18 184520](https://github.com/user-attachments/assets/427b245a-1b2b-475e-a1a7-fb0972a57899)